USS CORONADO

 August 6, Vice Adm.
 Robert F. Willard transferred command of U.S. 7th Fleet to Vice Adm.
 Jonathan W. Greenert during a change of command ceremony held aboard the Coronado in Naval Station Yokosuka.

-November 3, The command ship AGF 11 returned to its San Diego homeport following a seven-month deployment to the Western Pacific.
+November 3, The command ship AGF 11 returned to its San Diego homeport following a seven-month deployment to the western Pacific.

 September 30, 2006 USS Coronado was decommissioned.